Netherlands Interuniversity School for Islamic Studies

 European Network for Islamic Studies (ENIS):

-ENIS is a collaboration between the following institutions: The Netherlands Interuniversity School for Islamic Studies (NISIS, Netherlands); Institut d’études de l’Islam et des sociétés du monde musulman (IISMM, France); The Center for Near and Middle Eastern Studies (CNMS at the Philipps-Universität Marburg, Germany); El Consejo Superior de Investigaciones Científicas (CSIC – the Spanish National Research Council, Spain); and Societa Per Gli Studi Sul Medio Oriente (SeSaMO, Italy).
+ENIS is a collaboration between the following institutions: The Netherlands Interuniversity School for Islamic Studies (NISIS, Netherlands); Institut d’études de l’Islam et des sociétés du monde musulman (IISMM, France); The Center for Near and Middle Eastern Studies (CNMS at the Philipps-Universität Marburg, Germany); El Consejo Superior de Investigaciones Científicas (CSIC – the Spanish National Research Council, Spain); Societa Per Gli Studi Sul Medio Oriente (SeSaMO, Italy) and the Institute of History and Religious Anthropology (IHAR) at the University of Lausanne (Unil, Switzerland).

 Merian Centre for Advanced Studies in the Maghreb (MECAM):